CorentinKervadec/corentinkervadec.github.io/index.md

 My thesis is also co-supervised by [Grigory Antipov](https://scholar.google.fr/citations?user=CoOz8K0AAAAJ&hl) and [Moez Baccouche](https://scholar.google.fr/citations?user=olfpe-kAAAAJ&hl) from Orange Labs.--->

-🧠 My thesis is titled *Biases and Reasoning in Visual Question Answering* and focus on Deep Learning applied to Vision and Language, with a special interest on Visual Reasoning and Visual Question Answering (VQA).
+🧠 My thesis is titled [*Bias and Reasoning in Visual Question Answering*](https://tel.archives-ouvertes.fr/tel-03584234v2/document) and focuses on Deep Learning applied to Vision and Language, with a special interest on Visual Reasoning and Visual Question Answering (VQA).

 <!---📢 **I am looking for a postdoc in ML.
 I would enjoy working on shortcut learning and/or reasoning models.
 Please, feel free to contact me ([CV](cv_kervadec_corentin_06_2021.pdf)).** --->